-In 2019 the Referee assignments for Squirts games will be booked via Horizon.
-In the background Robyn and Stacey will align the assignments.
-To be assigned to Mites and Atoms games, Referees are to email Stacey directly.
+In 2021 the Referee assignments for Squirts games were booked via Horizon.
+This will remain unchanged in 2022.
+In the background Robyn and Querida will align the assignments.
+To be assigned to Atoms and Squirts games, Green jersey referee's are to email Querida directly